 \section{Abstract}

 Reachability analysis is a formal method to guarantee safety of dynamical systems under the influence of uncertainties.
-A major bottleneck of all reachability algorithms is the requirement to adequately tune certain algorithm parameters such as the time step size, which requires expert knowledge.
-In this work, we solve this issue with a fully-automated reachability algorithm that tunes all algorithm parameters internally such that the reachable set enclosure satisfies a user-defined accuracy in terms of distance to the exact reachable set.
-Knowing the distance to the exact reachable set, an inner-approximation of the reachable set can be efficiently extracted from the outer-approximation using the Minkowski difference.
-Finally, we propose a novel verification algorithm that automatically refines the accuracy of the outer- and inner-approximation until specifications given by time-varying safe and unsafe sets can either be verified or falsified.
-The numerical evaluation demonstrates that our verification algorithm successfully verifies or falsifies benchmarks from different domains without any requirement for manual tuning.
+A substantial bottleneck of all reachability algorithms is the necessity to adequately tune specific algorithm parameters, such as the time step size, which requires expert knowledge.
+In this work, we solve this issue with a fully automated reachability algorithm that tunes all algorithm parameters internally such that the reachable set enclosure respects a user-defined approximation error bound in terms of the Hausdorff distance to the exact reachable set.
+Moreover, this bound can be used to extract an inner-approximation of the reachable set from the outer-approximation using the Minkowski difference.
+Finally, we propose a novel verification algorithm that automatically refines the accuracy of the outer-approximation and inner-approximation until specifications given by time-varying safe and unsafe sets can be verified or falsified.
+The numerical evaluation demonstrates that our verification algorithm successfully verifies or falsifies benchmarks from different domains without requiring manual tuning.